Description

 Historical and Practical Insights into Stress-Induced Perspiration

 We all know a time in our lives when our hands got wet.
 Think of your speech in front of an audience or during a job interview.
-Can you remember the cold, sweaty hands if you were excited in those situations?
+Can you remember the cold, sweaty hands if you were excited?

 A scientific theory for this effect assumes that our ancestors needed wet hands to firm up their grip on things, for example, in an escape or pursuit through challenging terrain.
 When the threatening situation is over, the parasympathetic nervous system becomes dominant: pulse, blood pressure, and glucose levels fall again.
 The body enters a rest state to allow healing.
 The hands become dry again.